 to provide this PDF reproduction of their symposium's program

-Listen to Selected Talks and Q and A
+Listen to Selected Talks and Q & A Sessions

 Sessions from the Yale 2000 Symposium!